vishnu-1952/Weather-Dashboard/README.md

 1. Open Command Prompt or Terminal
 2. Clone the Repository: git clone https://github.com/vishnu-1952/Weather-Dashboard.git
 3. Navigate to the Project Directory: cd weather-dashboard
-4. Install Dependencies: npm install Or using yarn: yarn install
+4. Install Dependencies: using npm: npm install Or using yarn: yarn install

 Running the Project to start the development server: